Doeg people: "Welsh" identity

 A clergyman of Welsh origins, the Reverend Morgan Jones, told Thomas Lloyd, lieutenant-governor of the Province of Pennsylvania that he had been captured in 1669, by members of a tribe that called themselves "Doeg".
 Jones said that his life had been spared by his captors only after their chief heard Jones speaking Welsh, a language that the chief understood.
 Jones reportedly claimed that he had stayed with the Doeg for months and preached to them in Welsh.
-Jones later returned to the English colonies and, much later, in 1686 wrote an account of his adventures.
-However, Welsh historian Gwyn A. Williams commented (in 1979) that the anecdote was "a complete farrago and may have been intended as a hoax".
+Jones later returned to the English colonies.
+He recorded his adventure in 1686 in a letter which was originally sent to Lloyd and after passing through other hands was printed in The Gentleman's Magazine by Theophilus Evans, Vicar of St David's in Brecon.
+Welsh historian Gwyn A. Williams commented (in 1979) that the anecdote was "a complete farrago and may have been intended as a hoax".
 Apart from the improbability of their connection with Madoc (if he existed), the "Doeg" encountered by Jones were described as a sub-group of Tuscarora – a people with little if any connection to the Doeg proper.

+See also a prior similar confusion of a neighboring Native American people’s tongue with Welsh in 1608 among the Christopher Newport party exploring the Province of Virginia between the area that would later become Richmond and the Piedmont.
+A native Welsh speaker, Peter Wynne, had been sent along as a translator, and could not understand the local Monacan language.

 Legacy

 Dogue, Virginia is named in honor of this tribe.
 Dogue Creek, a tributary of the Potomac River in Fairfax County, Virginia is also named after this tribe.
+George Washington owned a farm called Dogue Run Quarter, now Woodlawn Historic Site.